kocubinski/gcosmos/gcosmos/README.md

 ### New patches

-If further patching to the SDK is required for any reason, add new patches to the `patches` directory.
-The easiest way to do this is to create a commit locally in the `_cosmosvendor/cosmos-sdk` repository, and then run `git format-patch -o ../patches/ HEAD^` to add the patch for only your most recent commit into the `patches` directory.
-The `sync_sdk.bash` script applies any patches declared in that directory following the sync to the commit specified in `_cosmosvendor/COSMOS_SDK.commit`.
+New patches to the SDK should build upon the existing patches, so long as the existing patches are necessary.

+To continue adding patches on top of the existing ones, the simplest workflow is:

+1. Ensure you are already synced via the `sync_sdk.bash` script.
+2. Ensure you have the latest SDK commit, typically via `git fetch` inside the `_cosmosvendor/cosmos-sdk` directory.
+3. Rebase the existing patch set onto the latest commit, typically with `git rebase origin/main`.
+Address conflicts as needed.
+4. Optionally commit new code to your SDK checkout.
+4. From your new rebased set of patches, within the `_cosmosvendor/cosmos-sdk` directory, run `git format-patch -o ../patches origin/main` to overwrite the existing set of patches with a new set that no longer has conflicts.
+5. Be sure to update `_cosmosvendor/COSMOS_SDK.commit`.

 Of course, upstreaming changes to the actual Cosmos SDK repository would be preferred, but sometimes a local patch makes more sense.